roytrust/programming/ml/ai_azure.md

   * Speech synthesis: the system typically tokenizes the text to break it down into individual words, and assigns phonetic sounds to each word.
 It then breaks the phonetic transcription into prosodic units (such as phrases, clauses, or sentences) to create phonemes that will be converted to audio format.
 These phonemes are then synthesized as audio by applying a voice, which will determine parameters such as pitch and timbre; and generating an audio wave form that can be output to a speaker or written to a file.
 * Translation: The **Translator** service, which supports text-to-text translation.
 The **Speech** service, which enables speech-to-text and speech-to-speech translation.
 * **Conversational Language Understanding**: Utterances, Entities, Intents.  the **None** intent is created but left empty on purpose.
 The None intent is a required intent and can't be deleted or renamed. **Authoring**
+* **Bot service**:
+  * A **knowledge base** of question and answer pairs - usually with some built-in natural language processing model to enable questions that can be phrased in multiple ways to be understood with the same semantic meaning. **question answering feature**
+  * A **bot service** that provides an interface to the knowledge base through one or more channels.

 ### Others
 * [**Face service**](https://docs.microsoft.com/en-us/learn/modules/detect-analyze-faces/2-face-analysis-azure): Face Detection, Face Verification, Find Similar Faces, Group faces based on similarities, Identify people